 Cost-optimised wastewater treatment in the optical industry

-ZEISS Sport Optics considerably reduces disposal costs at Wetzlar site with a compact Lugan® 20,000 flotation plant from EnviroChemie.
+ZEISS Sport Optics considerably reduces disposal costs at its Wetzlar site by using a compact Lugan® 20,000 flotation plant from EnviroChemie.

-High quality lenses and prisms are among the products of the Zeiss Sport Optics plant located at Wetzlar.
-Polishing, grinding and rinsing wastewater containing heavy metals and contaminated with suspended matter is produced during optical glass processing at the site.
+High quality lenses and prisms are just some of the products manufactured at the Zeiss Sport Optics plant located in Wetzlar.
+Polishing, grinding and rinsing wastewater, containing heavy metals and contaminated with suspended matter, is produced during optical glass processing at the site.

-This is treated in a physicochemical partial current process with a Lugan® flotation plant in order to achieve the required limit values.
+This is treated in a physico-chemical partial current process using a Lugan® flotation plant in order to achieve the required limit values.
 It is then discharged into the sewerage system.

-Our industry experts chose a Lugan® 20,000 flotation plant with a capacity of 8 – 10 m³/h for the wastewater treatment.
-The flocculation and flotation plant treats 60 m³ of grinding wastewater containing heavy metals and contaminated with suspended matter per day in three shifts, so that it can be discharged into the sewerage system.
+Our industry experts chose a Lugan® 20,000 flotation plant with a capacity of 8 – 10 m³/h for the wastewater treatment purposes.
+The flocculation and flotation plant treats 60 m³ of grinding wastewater, containing heavy metals and contaminated with suspended matter, per day in three shifts, so that it can be discharged into the sewerage system.

-A free-standing 40 m³ mixing and equalisation tank upstream of the Lugan® plant replaces the pre-separator and retention tank, which was installed in the floor and needed to be cleaned of settleable materials periodically.
+A free-standing 40 m³ mixing and equalisation tank upstream of the Lugan® plant replaces the pre-separator and retention tank, which was installed in the floor and needed to be cleaned periodically to remove settleable materials .

-Our scope of services: consultation, assistance with planning and approval processes, supply of the plant, installation, commissioning, service and testing
+Our scope of services: consultancy, assistance with planning and approval processes, supply of the plant, installation, commissioning, service and testing

-The process used led to a significant reduction in disposal costs, because the dewatered sludge which is produced at the chamber filter press is the only substance which must be disposed of.
-Cleaning of tanks installed in the floor no longer required.
+The process used led to a significant reduction in disposal costs, because the dewatered sludge which is produced at the chamber filter press is the only substance that has to be disposed of.
+Cleaning of tanks installed in the floor is no longer required.

 The required discharge values are reliably adhered to.